danesjenovdan/twito/api/README.md

 !
 Summaries are calculated on existing tweets in the database, so run `get_tweets` command first.

 `[docker-compose exec flask] flask calculate_daily_summaries start_date end_date`

+### Parse json file to get tweets
+Parses a json file which has to be an array of json objects with key "_id" that stores a tweet id.
+Tweets are then queried from Twitter API and stored in the database.

+`[docker-compose exec flask] flask parse_json filepath`